Health tracker FAQ’s

 When making healthy behaviour changes you may want to track your resting heart rate to indicate if and by how much your fitness level is improving.

-Tracking activity minutes involves measuring the length of time you are active through the day and logging the duration.
+Tracking activity minutes involves measuring the length of time you are active through the day and logging the total daily duration.
 For example, a 10-minute walk and 30-minute swim, will accumulate to 40 active minutes in the day.